 If you’re producing content to promote your services, physical products, or digital offerings, obviously you want a return on investment for the time and effort you put in.

-The tricky problem for content producers is that various readers are at different awareness levels, depending on how long they’ve been reading and how much exposure you’ve provided to your offer.
+The tricky problem for content marketers is that various readers are at different awareness levels, depending on how long they’ve been reading and how much exposure you’ve provided to your offer.

 And the way you approach your offer will change, depending on which stage your prospect happens to be in.

-That means we don’t dive into directly selling to every audience member who finds our content.
+That means we don’t dive into directly selling to every audience member who engages with our content.
 Instead, we use a variety of strategies — both direct and indirect — to make a case for the offer when the time is right.

-Let’s take a look at how the five stages of awareness contained in a 40-year-old book can help you craft content that works for your marketing goals.
+Let’s take a look at how the five stages of awareness contained in a 50-year-old book can help you craft content that works for your marketing goals.

 The five stages of reader awareness